Quantitative Propagation of Chaos for 2D Viscous Vortex Model with General Circulations on the Whole Space

 \section{Regularity Estimates}

-After presenting our proof of the main results, we are now turning to provide the key logarithmic growth estimates of the limit density, which are essentially applied in the previous discussions.
+After presenting the proof of our main results, we are now turning to providing the key logarithmic growth estimates of the limit density, which are essentially applied in the previous discussions.
 In this section, we shall first collect some basic regularity estimates of the limit density $g$ as ingredients of our logarithmic estimates.

-First we borrow some long-time asymptotic decay regularity estimates of the vorticity $\omega$ from Kato \cite{kato1994navier}, since $\omega$ solves the vorticity formulation of the 2D Navier-Stokes equation with an $L^1$ initial data, as pointed out before.
-This will give us enough knowledge about the coefficient of the drift term for the limit equation \eqref{fp}. \begin{lemma}[Asymptotic Decay] Assume that $g_0 \in W_x^{2,1} \cap W_x^{2,\infty}(\R \times \R^2)$ solves the nonlinear Fokker-Planck limit equation \eqref{fp}, then the vorticity $\omega(t,x)$ given by the formula
+First we borrow some long time asymptotic decay regularity estimates of the vorticity function $\omega$ from the classical work of Kato \cite{kato1994navier}, since $\omega$ solves the vorticity formulation of the 2D Navier-Stokes equation with an $L^1$ initial data, as pointed out before.
+This will give us enough knowledge about the coefficient of the drift term for the limit equation \eqref{fp}.